nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Delete a Project
 ![image info](./UmlDiagrams/deleteProject.png)

-Deleting a project functions very similarly to Adding a project.
+The previous deletion of a project functions very similarly to Adding a project.

 **Step1.** When `CommandHandler` receives a user input starting with string "addproject", it will call `getProjectName`, which will return the project name.
 If the user did not provide at least 2 arguments, they will recieve a message and this command won't execute.